Nidaros Cathedral is Scandinavia's largest medieval building. Outside, the ornately embellished, altar-like west wall has top-to-bottom...

 For inexpensive light meals and an arty crowd, go to the cafe at the Trondheim Kunstmuseum.
 On sunny afternoons, the outdoor terrace...

 Archbishop's Palace information

 The 12th-century archbishop's residence (Erkebispegården), commissioned around 1160 and Scandinavia's oldest secular building, is beside the cathedral.
 In its west wing, Norway's crown jewels shimmer.
 Its museum is in the same compound.
 After visiting the well-displayed statues, gargoyles and carvings from the cathedral, drop to the lower level, where only a selection of the myriad artefacts revealed during the museum's construction in the late 1990s are on show.
-Take in too its enjoyable 15-minute audiovisual program.
+Also take a look at its enjoyable 15-minute audiovisual program.